Coney Island (restaurant): Growth of the Coney Island restaurant

 Sioux City, Iowa, also has a handful of Coney Island eateries, as do the Houston, Texas; Oklahoma City, Oklahoma; Scottsdale, Arizona; Tulsa, Oklahoma, and Fort Wayne, Indiana areas.

 Coney Island restaurant chains

 James Coney Island

-James Coney Island, Inc. is a chain of fast food restaurants that specializes in Coney Island hot dogs.
-It has its headquarters, the James Coney Island Support Center, located in Suite 700 in the 11111 Katy Freeway building in Houston.
+James Coney Island, Inc., is a Houston-based chain of fast food restaurants that specializes in Coney Island hot dogs.

 Leo's Coney Island

 The Leo's Coney Island chain was created by Greek brothers Peter and Leo Stassinopoulos.
 The brothers are nephews to Bill and Gust Keros who founded American and Lafayette Coney Islands.
 Peter and Leo worked at local Coney Island restaurants until they opened their own Coney Island in 1972 called the Southfield Souvlaki Coney Island in Southfield, Michigan.
 One location opened in 1978 in Michigan and another in 1982 in Farmington Hills.
 In 1988, the name Leo's Coney Island was given to its newest location in Troy, Michigan.
 From then on, the chain took on the name Leo's Coney Island.
 The brothers began franchising in 2005 and are now the largest Coney Island chain in the world.

 Leo's uses buns from the Metropolitan Baking Company and the coney sauce is their own recipe manufactured by The Milton Chili Company located in Madison Heights.
 The natural casing hot dogs are supplied by the Koegel Meat Company.